 Look for job vacancies at:

-Specialist recruitment agencies such as Just OT also handle vacancies.
+Specialist recruitment agencies such as JustOT also handle vacancies.

 There are many ways in which you can develop your career, for example through:

+With significant experience, you could become a consultant occupational therapist in a senior clinical leadership role with the highest level of clinical responsibility.
 Consultant occupational therapists work in a range of clinical practice areas, including mental health and learning disabilities.
 They have a wider role in influencing and driving strategic and organisational development.

-It is also possible to work in related roles such as care manager within primary care, industry or business.
+With further training it is also possible to work as a high-intensity therapist as part of the Improving Access to Psychological Therapies (IAPT) service.
+It's also possible to work in related roles such as care manager within primary care, industry or business.